We in the Better Tattooing family understand you hate pain. In fact everyone does, that why we have safe words!

 - Eating a large meal less than 2 hours before getting a tattoo may make you vomit.
 Just have a small snack an hour before but a large meal 4 hours before that.

 - Aftercare is king.
 Listen to your artist but trust your own knowledge of your body before their blanket statements,

 - Sleep = Good Tattoo Sitting.
-Get sleep you asshole.
+Get sleep!

 - Not doing drugs or smoking pot will help you sit for a long time.
 Drinking aside, (if you talk with your hands especially) doesn’t matter past the fact you cannot legally give consent while drunk as hell.

 - Bring OJ, pop, or something sugary to drink during the procedure to increase your endorphin load.
 Chocolate also helps.